 - Project management

 It’s important to remember that both types of skills are important to possess.
 Employers will look to hire someone well-versed in the field and capable of working effectively and harmoniously with a team.

 What is the Salary for a Mechanical Engineer?

 In addition, mechanical engineers may have the opportunity to receive a bonus or commission, depending on the role.
-Salaries can also be different depending on where you are located and how many years of experience you have in the field.
+Salaries can also be different depending on where you are located and how many years of work experience you have in the field.
 Lastly, your current skill set and education can also affect your total pay.
 Using websites such as PayScale or Indeed can help find specific salaries.

 Where Can You Work with a Mechanical Engineering Degree?

 For many mechanical engineer roles, you’ll work in an office setting, but you can find almost any situation you can imagine.
-A good amount of your work will tend to be done on a computer, interacting with advanced computer systems.
+A good amount of your work will tend to be done on a computer, interacting with advanced computer systems and mechanical systems.
 You may also find yourself visiting a worksite to test a product, scout locations for future projects, or fix a problem that needs to be solved.
 On the job, you will likely connect with and collaborate with other engineers and professionals throughout the workday to discuss current and upcoming projects.
 While work schedules may vary by role, most mechanical engineers typically work 40 hours a week, with some working over that amount.
 Some engineers travel extensively around the world, others have gone into space.
 It’s really up to you.

 Top Industries for Mechanical Engineers